Furkhtmensch/ImpLam/README.md

 ## A Suggestion regarding Non-Termination

-If you really want to make sure it does not terminate, try proving it via induction proof!
+If you really want to make sure a Lambda Term really does not terminate, try proving it via induction proof!
 It's the best, and will likely suit the problem at hand!

 ## A Couple of Somewhat Interesting Lambda Terms

 By the way, the term:

-(\x.xx)(\x.xx)
+ω % (\x.xx)(\x.xx)

 Is generally known as Omega.
 It never changes it's form no matter how you attempt to reduce it.
 There's only one possible reduction anyway, so this is easy to confirm.